kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 Which statement is _correct_ regarding the _renin–angiotensin system_ (RAAS)?

 	A. Antidiuretic hormone (ADH) is released from the anterior pituitary
-	B. Renin is secreted by the granular cells of the juxtaglomerular apparatus - F
+	B. Renin is secreted by the granular cells of the juxtaglomerular apparatus
-	C. Angiotensinogen is released into the plasma only when required - F
+	C. Angiotensinogen is released into the plasma only when required
-	D. Antidiuretic hormone is produced by the anterior pituitary
+	D. Antidiuretic hormone (ADH) is produced by the anterior pituitary
-	E. Angiotensin I is converted to angiotensin II by angiotensin-converting enzyme (ACE) in the liver - F
+	E. Angiotensin I is converted to angiotensin II by angiotensin-converting enzyme (ACE) in the liver

 #### Answer: D. Antidiuretic hormone is produced by the anterior pituitary - *FALSE* = B. Renin is secreted by the granular cells of the juxtaglomerular apparatus - TRUE
-- Renin is secreted by granular cells of Juxtaglomerular Apparatus
+- Renin is secreted by granular cells of Juxtaglomerular Apparatus (JGA)
-	- In the blood it converts angiotensin to angiotensin I
+	- In blood it converts angiotensin to angiotensin I
 - Angiotensin I is converted to angiotensin II by ACE in Lungs Angiotensin II stimulates aldosterone and antidiuretic hormone
-- Antidiuretic hormone (ADH) is produced by hypothalamus
+- Antidiuretic hormone (ADH) is *produced by hypothalamus*
 	- Stored in posterior pituitary, from which it is released

 ### Q116
 Which statement is correct regarding transport in the _proximal tubule of the kidney_?

-	A. Sodium is passively reabsorbed - F
+	A. Sodium is passively reabsorbed
-	B. Glucose is passively reabsorbed - F
+	B. Glucose is passively reabsorbed
-	C. Amino acids are actively reabsorbed - F
+	C. Amino acids are actively reabsorbed
-	D. Urea is actively reabsorbed - F
+	D. Urea is actively reabsorbed
 	E. Potassium is secreted

 #### Answer: E. Potassium is secreted - *FALSE* = C. Amino acids are actively reabsorbed - TRUE
-- Sodium, glucose, bicarbonate and amino acids are **actively reabsorbed** in the proximal tubule
+- Sodium, glucose, bicarbonate and amino acids are **actively reabsorbed** in proximal tubule
 - Phosphate and calcium are reabsorbed subject to control
 - Urea and water are passively reabsorbed
 - Hydrogen ions are secreted, dependent on pH

 ### Q117
-The chemoreceptors involved in maintenance of blood pressure are:
+The *chemoreceptors* involved in maintenance of *blood pressure* are:

-	A. Located in the pulmonary arteries - F
+	A. Located in the pulmonary arteries
-	B. Stimulated by high oxygen levels - F
+	B. Stimulated by high oxygen levels
-	C. Stimulated by alkaline pH - F
+	C. Stimulated by alkaline pH
-	D. Stimulated by high carbon dioxide levels - F
+	D. Stimulated by high carbon dioxide levels
 	E. Stimulated by stretching of the vessel walls

 #### Answer: E. Stimulated by stretching of the vessel walls - *FALSE* = D. Stimulated by high carbon dioxide levels - TRUE
 - Chemoreceptors concerned with BP maintenance are located at carotid bifurcation and aortic bodies
 	- Stimulated by low oxygen levels, **high carbon dioxide levels** and acidic pH
 - Stretch receptors are located in walls of the atria and pulmonary arteries
-	- Respond to stretching of the vessel walls
+	- Respond to stretching of vessel walls

 ### Q118
 Which of the following is NOT part of the _'flight or fight'_ response?

-	A. Constriction of blood vessels - F
+	A. Constriction of blood vessels
 	B. Constriction of the pupils
 	C. Sweating
 	D. Increased heart rate
 	E. Decreased GI activity

 #### Answer: A. Constriction of blood vessels - *FALSE* = B. Constriction of the pupils - TRUE
-- The fight or flight response is controlled by the hypothalamus, which controls release of catecholamines from the adrenal medulla
+- Fight or flight (SNS) response is controlled by the hypothalamus
+	- which controls release of catecholamines from the adrenal medulla
+- It includes
-- It includes constriction of blood vessels, increased heart rate and increased contraction strength, sweating, decreased GI activity and dilatation of the pupils.
+	- constriction of blood vessels
+	- increased heart rate and increased contraction strength
+	- sweating
+	- decreased GI activity
+	- dilatation of the pupils

 ### Q119
 Which of the following is an _anion_?